Primary tabs

 Thesis / Dissertation

-Research carried out for the purpose of the dissertation must receive ethical approval by the Ethics Committee prior to the student commencing research, otherwise, the dissertation cannot be accepted.
+Research carried out for the purpose of the dissertation must receive ethical approval by the Ethics, Risk and Fieldwork Committee prior to the student commencing research; otherwise, the dissertation cannot be accepted.

 Essays

-All students will write two 5,000 word essays.
+All students will write two 5,000-word essays.
 For the first essay, students will be able to choose from a wide number of questions based on topics covered in the core paper.
-Students will be required to submit essay 1 at the beginning of Lent Term.
+Students will be required to submit essay 1 before the start of the second term (Lent).

 For the second essay, students will be able to select one topic from a range of questions based on the optional papers.
-Essay 2 will be submitted at the beginning of Easter Term.
+Essay 2 will be submitted before the start of the third term (Easter).

 Other